aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/nutanix.md

 ### clusterNetwork.services.cidrBlocks[0] (required)
 Subnet used by services in CIDR notation.
 Please note that only 1 custom services CIDR block specification is permitted.
 This CIDR block should not conflict with the network subnet range selected for the VMs.

+### clusterNetwork.dns.resolvConf.path (optional)
+Path to the file with a custom DNS resolver configuration.

 ### controlPlaneConfiguration (required)
 Specific control plane configuration for your Kubernetes cluster.